coderdojobelfast/java/README.md

 ### AskJoke

-Add concepts of input, variables, 'if' statement.
+Add concepts of input, variables, `if` statement.

 ### KnockKnock

 Dive into OO concepts a bit more deeply.
-Introduce class and object concepts, member variables, methods.
+Introduce `class` and object concepts, member variables, methods.

 Why bother with classes?
 Explain usefulness for code re-use, illustrate with main.

 ### JokeBot

 Finally we can write our joke-telling robot, re-using the knock-knock code.
-Lists, for loops.
+Lists, `for` loops.
 Make a note of the encapsulation of the joke code, the JokeBot code doesn't know how the joke works and doesn't care.